gataca-io/gataca.io/content/posts/the-eudi-wallet-architecture-reference-framework-in-plain-english.md

 For more complicated section titles, we included an alternative, simpler title which catches the gist of the original titles' intention.

-**Section 4.1**

-_Original_ _section_ _title:_

-> Store person identification data, qualified electronic attestation of attributes, and electronic attestation of attributes
+#### **Section 4.1:** Store person identification data, qualified electronic attestation of attributes, and electronic attestation of attributes

 _Plain English section summary:_

 **Storing personal data in the Wallet**

 * Wallets have to be able to store and manage personal data on their smartphone (locally) or remotely (in-cloud).
 * As in SSI, users have to be able to receive their Verifiable Credentials, store them in their Wallet, and share these credentials without having to ask the issuer.

-**Section 4.2**

-_Original_ _section title:_

-> Request and obtain person identification data, qualified electronic attestation of attributes and electronic attestation of attributes
+#### **Section 4.2:** Request and obtain person identification data, qualified electronic attestation of attributes and electronic attestation of attributes

 _Plain English section summary:_